combinatorist/free-intro-to-cs/README.md

 - automate (time tracker?)
 - share (website?)
 - play (game?)
-- emulate (someone else's project)
+- emulate (someone else's project?)

 You will almost certainly not know enough when you begin.
 You may even need or want to find and use an appropriate framework / library to extend Python.